sergei-p/Mobile-Weather-App/README.md

 ## How to use
-In order to use the application, you must aquire an API key from the OpenWeather's website and add it on line 53 in MainActivity.java.
+In order to use the application, you must aquire an API key from the OpenWeather's website and add it on line 26 in ForecastRetrievalRepository.java.

 `private static final String OPENWEATHER_APPID = " ";`